AwesomesauceLabs/piglet-manual/index.md

 [^supercompressed-textures]: For the motivation behind supercompressed textures, see [Basis Universal texture format introduction](https://pixel.engineer/posts/basis-universal-texture-format-introduction/) (Atteneder, 2019).
 For a more detailed technical explanation, see [GST: GPU-decodable Supercompressed Textures](http://gamma.cs.unc.edu/GST/gst.pdf) (Krajcevski et al., 2016).

 [^etc1s-vs-uastc]: KTX2/ETC1S is more commonly used than KTX2/UASTC because it provides a higher data compression rate (at the cost of image quality).

+[^draco-mesh-compression]: For an introduction to the ideas behind Draco mesh compression, see [Edgebreaker, the Heart of Google Draco](https://observablehq.com/@mourner/edgebreaker-the-heart-of-google-draco).
+For a detailed description of the algorithm, see [Edgebreaker: Connectivity compression for triangle meshes](https://www.cc.gatech.edu/~jarek/papers/EdgeBreaker.pdf) (Rossignac, 1999) and the follow-up paper [3D Compression Made Simple: Edgebreaker on a Corner-Table](https://www.cs.cmu.edu/~alla/edgebreaker_simple.pdf) (Rossignac et al., 2001).